SavNov/Writing/ST ST/Rey Has Trouble With A Force-sensitive Child.md

 Was this cheeky little boy using the officials of Tatooine as human shields?

+*Is this kid psycho too?*

 She needed to rethink her strategy.

-She ran down the hallway and watched him vanish through a curtain.

-Then she realized what booth she was standing in, and she froze.
+She ran down the hallway and watched him vanish through a curtain, and only then did she realize what booth she was standing in.
+She froze like her life depended on it, which for all she knew, it did.
+The booth of Prime Minister Stout Gunray, and next to him, Toto.

+If Toto understood why she was in this room at all, if he worked it out, she was dead.

-"Hello, little one.
-What is your name?"
+"What is your name, little one?"
 A female voice asked.

-The booth of Prime Minister Stout Gunray, and next to him, Toto.
+Stern, authorative.
+She was an intruder and the woman had evidently seen the boy running for his life before she'd seen her.

 "Rey.
 My name is Rey."
-She said quietly, both seeing and terrified at the situation she had just landed herself in.
+She said quietly, taking them both in.

 The most powerful man on Tatooine, next to her own Master.

+A cold bead of sweat ran down her back as her blood didn't know whether to freeze or boil.

-"Hello Rey," The woman said, her voice kind and soft, treating her like she wasn't property, but a person.
+"Hello Rey," The woman said, her voice turning kind and soft, treating her like she wasn't property, but a person.
 It was a strange feeling.
 She wasn't sure she liked it.
 "My name is Representative Leia Organa, and I am on a diplomatic mission to Ald-"

 The woman paused, corrected herself.

 "-Tatooine.
 Every time.
 From the New Republic."

 There was no way.
 This was the woman elders had been telling her stories about since she was little.
+The Rebellion General, the one that had stood her ground against Vader, the one that had practically built the New Republic.

+And Rey was forcing a young boy who looked very much like Luke Skywalker to run for his life.

 "You… are Leia Organa?"
 Rey's eyes widened.